United Jewish People's Order: Activities

 The UJPO has branches in Winnipeg, Hamilton, and Toronto, where it operates the Winchevsky Centre, named after the famed Jewish socialist poet Morris Winchevsky.
 The Toronto branch sponsors several groups including the Morris Winchevsky School which holds classes at the 918 Bathurst; the drop-in singing group, Zing!
 Zing!
 Zing!, and the Yiddish learning group, Red Yiddish.
 UJPO Toronto also owns Camp Naivelt, a socialist Jewish cottage community in Brampton, Ontario.
 For decades, the Vancouver branch published a national progressive Jewish magazine Outlook, and the Winnipeg section runs a number of cultural and educational activities.

 The now defunct Toronto Jewish Folk Choir held well attended concerts, several of which included long-time UJPO supporter and friend Paul Robeson, featuring Yiddish and Hebrew music.
 Another contribution to music made, indirectly, by the UJPO was the founding of the folk group The Travellers, which originated at Camp Naivelt in the 1950s.
-Zal Yanofsky — the son of prominent political cartoonist Avrom Yanovsky — spent his childhood years at Camp Naivelt and would later go on to found the Loving Spoonful with John Sebastian in 1964.
+Zal Yanofsky—the son of prominent political cartoonist Avrom Yanovsky—spent his childhood years at Camp Naivelt and would later go on to found the Loving Spoonful with John Sebastian in 1964.
 Pete Seeger and a number of other prominent folk music figures including Phil Ochs often visited and sang at Camp Naivelt.

+UJPO offers mortuary benefits to its members and has sections in several Jewish cemeteries including the Dawes Road Cemetery and Bathurst Lawn Memorial Park in Toronto and Kehal Israel Memorial Park and Baron de Hirsch Cemetery in Montreal.